HannahNguyen6729/user-management-react-redux-app/README.md

 # User management website
-A website where users can create their own account by filling the form.
+A website where users can create their own account by filling the registration form.
+When you register, your infor will be validated.
 As long as you sign up, you will be a member of the team and have the right to edit your information!

 URL https://staff-management.surge.sh/